WhiteNoiz-22/ReplicantSounds/README.md

 - **Responsive UI:** Clean, responsive layout using Bootstrap and custom CSS.
 - **Navigation:** Simple navbar for Home, Library, and Soundtracks pages.
 - **Search Functionality:** Users can search for games they like using the search bar and add them to their library.
+- **User Authenthication**: Users create an account for the app and login (note: This feature is in progress and more will be implemented soon, such as a logout feature).

 ---